Rize Trade vs Journalytix: Which trading journal is the better alternative?

 Does Rize Trade score playbook compliance?

-Example: If your plan says “only take pullbacks with X confirmation and a defined stop,” Rize Trade can show you that you followed the rules on 13% of trades—even if you felt “disciplined” in the moment.
+Example: Your plan says "only pullbacks with confirmation and a defined stop."
+Rize Trade shows you followed those rules on 13% of trades — even if you felt disciplined in the moment.

 Does Rize Trade track emotions and show the cost in dollars?

-Yes—Rize Trade lets you tag trades by mental state and filter P&L by those tags.
-This turns vague psychology into measurable data.
+You tag trades by mental state.
+The platform filters P&L by those tags.
+Vague psychology becomes measurable data.

 Emotion tags: FOMO, revenge, anxiety, overconfidence, boredom, fear

-Behavior insight: see which emotions correlate with low win rate, poor R multiples, or oversized position size
+Behavior insight: see which emotional states correlate with low win rate, blown R multiples, or oversized positions

 Does Rize Trade have a daily discipline tracker?

-Yes—Rize Trade includes a progress tracker for daily rules.
-You can set rules like max daily loss, max trades per day, or stop time, then track compliance with a visual heat map.
+Yes — Rize Trade includes a Progress Tracker for daily rules.
+Set rules like max daily loss, max trades per day, or hard stop time, then track compliance with a visual heat map.

 Does Rize Trade provide structured journaling templates?